resingm/de-maxresing-www/content/about.md

 on [Codeberg](https://codeberg.org/rem/de-maxresing-www).

 The site templates mimic the [mustache syntax](https://mustache.github.io/mustache.5.html).
-The content is preprocess markdown.
+The content is preprocessed markdown.
 The preprocessor ensures additional features to render the pages as I want them to be rendered.

 ## About your privacy

-The service does not log any PII (personally identifyable information).
+The service does not log any PII (personally identifiable information).
 The website is hosted on a [Caddy](https://caddyserver.com/) instance, which is configured to not store any IP addresses or other personal information.